The college is located in the center of Nelson, BC and operates as a campus with three locations.

 All student lounges are equipped with a kitchen area, cupboards and counters, a sink, microwave, hot plate, toaster oven, fridge, kettle and dishes as well as a water-filtration system.
 Secured lockers are available for students use, and seating and tables for student’s meals.

 Public clinic space: An integral part of the school are our thriving Professional and Student Clinics, which provide students with extensive and crucial practical experience, as well as offering the community of Nelson an excellent level of free or low cost health care, and specialized clinics such as the TCM addictions clinic .
-KCIIHS is currently forming partnerships in the local community to facilitate in-reach and out-reach clinic opportunities for its RMT students.
+KCIIHS has also formed partnerships in the local community to facilitate in-reach and out-reach clinic opportunities for its RMT students.

 Each clinic space consists of a reception area, waiting space, bathroom, and a secure area for patient records.
 Clinic treatment rooms are all equipped with adjustable treatment tables, along with an assortment of necessary support bolsters, pillows, sheets, blankets, and supplies to facilitate patient care and student learning.
 All clinic facilities are wheelchair accessible.